NikolaiT/incolumitas/content/Security/break-the-audio-recaptcha.md

 Tags: uncaptcha3, ReCaptcha, Google, Speech to Text API
 Slug: breaking-audio-recaptcha-with-googles-own-speech-to-text-api
 Author: Nikolai Tschacher
-Summary: In this project, I make use of a method from early 2019 that demonstrates how to solve the Audio reCAPTCHA with Googel's own Speech to Text API.
+Summary: In this project, I make use of a method from early 2019 that demonstrates how to solve the Audio reCAPTCHA with Google's own Speech to Text API.
 This method still works, which is quite astonishing.

 ### Video Demonstration and Explanation